cheatham1/GetStartedBook/analyses.md

 # Analyses

-Histogram Analyser focusses on four physics processes; the signal $$H\rightarrow W^+W^-$$ and three background processes $$WW$$, $$t\bar t$$ and $$Z$$.
+Histogram Analyser focusses on four physics processes; the signal $$H\rightarrow W^+W^-$$ and three background processes $$WW$$, $$t\bar t$$ and $$Z$$+jets.
 Let's take a look at these processes.

 ## $$H\rightarrow W^+W^-$$

-The [Higgs boson](https://home.cern/topics/higgs-boson) is an excitation of the quantum field responsible for the breaking of [electroweak symmetry](https://en.wikipedia.org/wiki/Electroweak_interaction).
+The [Higgs boson](https://home.cern/topics/higgs-boson) is an essential ingredient of the [Standard Model](https://home.cern/about/physics/standard-model) of particle physics, the theory that describes all known elementary particles and their interactions.
-This field is responsible for giving masses to fundamental particles.

 The Higgs boson interacts with all Standard Model elementary particles having mass.
-Thus, it can decay through many different processes.
+Thus, there are different ways to produce a Higgs boson, and different ways for a Higgs boson to decay to other particles.

-One of the most likely things to happen is that the Higgs decays into a pair of [W bosons](https://home.cern/about/physics/w-boson-sunshine-and-stardust).
+One of the most likely ways a Higgs boson will decay is into a pair of [W bosons](https://home.cern/about/physics/w-boson-sunshine-and-stardust).
 This happens about 23% of the time for a Higgs boson with a mass of 125 GeV.
 The $$W$$ bosons can subsequently decay either into a quark-antiquark, a [lepton](https://en.wikipedia.org/wiki/Lepton)-[antineutrino](https://en.wikipedia.org/wiki/Neutrino), or an antilepton-neutrino pair.